 Diet foods that prevent weight loss

-Fruit Juices-Fruit juices contain a lot of sugar, artificial flavor, preservatives and calories.
+Packaged Fruit Juices- They contain a lot of sugar, artificial flavor, preservatives and calories.
 You may end up consuming as many as 150 calories or more with just a glass or two.
 If you're wondering about substituting it with a glass of fresh fruit juice, it may be a bad idea too!
 Fresh fruit juices lack fiber, causing rapid absorption of sugar leaving you hungrier faster.
+It is best to stick to whole fruits.

 Granola Bars-Granola bars have always been looked upon as a perfect healthy fiber- rich ready- to- go diet food option while traveling, but do you know most granola bars are packed with malt sugar, corn syrup and high levels of fat?
 In fact, some granola bars contain calories as much as a normal chocolate bar.
 So the next time you're starving and are away from home, definitely think of a better option to munch on.